teshnizi/ViDa/README.md

 *   **Node**: Generalized Node class.
 All other node classes inherit from this class.
 *   **ScanNode**: Used for scanning a table.
 *   **HashScanNode**: Used for scanning two tables jointly, based on a common value.
-For instance, assume that you want to find the total cargo size needed for sending all orders.
+For instance, assume that you want to find the total cargo size required for sending all orders.
         For each product, you need to find entries related to it in both part table and lineitem table.
 Then you should calculate *peartkey\_size \* lineitem\_quantity* and sum up all such values.
-        Here you can keep a hash table so you know which entry of the lineitem table is related to which entry of the part table, without itereating over the whole table for each product.
+        Here you can keep a hash table so you know which entry of the lineitem table is related to which entry of the part table, without iterating over the whole table for each product.
 *   **SelectNode**: Used for conditioning on values.
 *   **AggregateNode**: Used for calculating functions of multiple entries (a trivial example is the summation of all quantities).
 *   **JoinNode**: Used for generating a new table by joining two different tables.